openimis/openimis_docs/user_manual/claims/hf_claims.rst

  #. **Actions**

     Modular openIMIS comes with `Material UI <http://https://material-ui.com/>`_ this means that there is a single button (:numref:`actions_btn`) which fonction will change depending on the context (Icon change), for less used functions a tree dots menu is available (:numref:`image_3d_claim_hf`) only when claim(s) are selected.
-By double-clicking on the claim line, the user is directed to the `Claim Page <#claim-page>`__, where the current selected claim can be edited (provided it in the state **Entered**), this page will open with the current information loaded into the data entry fields.
-See the `Claim Page <#claim-page>`__ for information on the data entry and mandatory fields.
+By double-clicking on the claim line, the user is directed to the :ref:`Claim Page  <claim-page>`, where the current selected claim can be edited (provided it in the state **Entered**), this page will open with the current information loaded into the data entry fields.
+See the :ref:`Claim Page  <claim-page>` for information on the data entry and mandatory fields.

     .. _actions_btn: